 I grew up on a small farm in Fredericksburg, Texas.
-At the age of twelve, after writing and illustrating a book for a fifth-grade homework assignment, I fell in love and decided right then and there–I wanted to be a writer.
+After writing and illustrating a book for a fifth-grade homework assignment, I fell in love and decided right then and there–I wanted to be a writer.

-I wasn’t so talented at writing concisely, (hence this long ass bio).
+I wasn’t so talented at writing concisely, hence this long bio.
 Hard news stories were the bane of my existence.
-I didn’t understand the point of writing a whole story if people were only going to read the lead sentence.
-So to escape the miseries of my undergraduate purgatory, I wrote my first novel FLICKER OF A CANDLE.
-Soon after, a thief broke into my house, stole my laptop, and since I didn’t know jackshit about backing anything up, the flicker was snuffed out of my candle.
+I didn’t understand the point of writing a whole story if people were only reading the lead sentence.
+So to escape the miseries of my undergraduate purgatory, I wrote my first full-length work, a mystery novel, FLICKER OF A CANDLE.
+Soon after, a thief broke into my house, stole my laptop, and since I hadn’t backed anything up, the flicker was snuffed out of my candle.
 I rewrote my novel from memory, but it was crap.
 I shelved it and moved on.

-The Army had a way of shaking me up.
-I had taken so many things for granted as an American.
-Life.
-Liberty.
-The pursuit of happiness.
-It took me deploying to the desert to pull my head out of my arse and find my purpose.
-I decided that when I returned home, I’d never taken anything for granted again.
+The army had a way of shaking me up.
+I had taken so many things for granted as an American, and it took me deploying to the desert to pull my head out of my arse and find my purpose.
+I decided that when I returned home, I’d never take anything for granted again.

 And I didn’t.
 I earned an M.A. in Creative Writing from Southern New Hampshire University.
 I ran marathons.
 I completed a half-ironman, a humbling experience; triathletes twice my age left me in their dust.
 I earned my PADI certification, which I’d still love to dive with Great Whites if anyone’s interested.
 I went skydiving, though had I not been strapped to a beautiful Australian man, I probably wouldn’t have had the courage to jump.
 I competed in pageants and was crowned Ms. Texas U.S. 2014 and Ms. Earth 2016, and spent the better part of a year traveling to India, Singapore, the U.K., and Australia, working with different charities.